How to Make Your Own Outdoor Cushions

 Making Outdoor Cushions

+Now that you have the materials, it’s time to go over how to make patio cushions.
 Making your own outdoor furniture cushions is fairly easy.
-There are a few simple steps to follow and you’ll be sitting comfy in no time.
+Follow a few simple steps and you’ll be sitting comfy in no time.

 Step 1: Measure Furniture Seats to Determine Cushion Size